FSAR to SPSR: End-to-End Example

 Step 2 — Map fields to canonical terms

-Use GC DFO Salmon Ontology documentation to map core columns to canonical IRIs.
+Use GC DFO Salmon Ontology (WIDOCO) plus the metasalmon reusing-standards vignette to map core columns to canonical IRIs.

 Create a simple mapping table: